The best iPad Air cases in 2023

 • Closing flap can be slightly annoying

 Logitech’s full-featured iPad case doesn’t require a battery.
 It does offer both a full keyboard and a trackpad for navigating around inside iPadOS.
-The trackpad is relatively small, but it supports common navigation features that make it easy to around like you would on a MacBook laptop.
+The trackpad is relatively small, but it supports common navigation features that make it easy to move around like you would on a MacBook laptop.
 The keyboard offers surprisingly satisfying keystrokes for such a flat device.

-The kickstand allows the device to sit in a variety of orientations, most of which feel very sturdy.
+The kickstand allows the device to sit in a wide variety of orientations, most of which feel very sturdy.
 If you don’t want to use the keyboard, you can flip it around behind or under the device.
 That orientation comes in handy if you want to lean over the device to draw.
 This feels a little awkward when you’re holding the iPad like an actual tablet and your fingers are simply resting on the keys on the back of the device.
 You get used to it after a while, however.

 I don’t love the graphite colorway, which is the only one that Logitech offers.
 The outer material feels like fabric, though, and stands up to the abuse of regular commuting very well.
 Even after some heavy use, I didn’t notice much in the way of grime build up or wear and tear.